Media Relations

 Become an expert

-If you are a UBC faculty member, you can sign up to be included in the UBC Experts Guide.
+If you are a UBC faculty member or researcher, you can sign up to be included in the UBC Experts Guide.

 Media training